Two new studies were presented at the American Heart Association Annual Meeting.

 Before you become too enthusiastic about drinking, note that the American Heart Association defines a drink as 140-milliliter (5 ounces) for a glass of wine, 340-milliliters for beer (11 ½ ounces) or 30 milliliters (one ounce) for hard alcohol.
 Most glasses of wine today are 6 ounces or more.
 Try a measuring cup to check.

-Because of concerns about negative health effects associated with too much alcohol, the American Heart Association and other health groups currently recommend that women limit their alcohol intake to one drink a day and men stick with two.
+Because of concerns about negative health effects associated with too much alcohol, the American Heart Association and some other health groups currently recommend that women limit their alcohol intake to one drink a day and men stick with two.
 It’s not recommended that non-alcohol drinkers take up drinking.
 Drinking too much alcohol is known to cause liver problems.
 Some studies say it could lead to elevated breast cancer risk, even with moderate alcohol consumption.